pantheon-systems/documentation/source/_docs/composer-drupal-8.md

 Address module depends on a few external packages (because problems of mailing addresses are not Drupal-specific).
 Those external packages are downloaded to the `vendor` directory.
 Address module itself will be put in Drupal's `module` directory. `composer require` can also be used for themes and profiles which will also be placed in the appropriate Drupal directories.

-## Committing the vendor directory
+## Whether to commit the vendor directory

-Much of the documentation on Composer says that the `vendor` directory should not be committed to version control.
-This recommendation presumes some abstraction layer between the git repository developers commit to and the way their code is deployed to a live site (and test sites for that matter).
+[Much of the documentation on Composer says that the `vendor` directory should not be committed to version control.](https://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md) This recommendation presumes some abstraction layer between the git repository developers commit to and the way their code is deployed to a live site (and test sites for that matter).
 That abstraction might be a build system that takes the development team's repository, and creates a "build artifact" from the repository (by running `composer install` and possibly other steps like compiling Sass) which is then deployed.
 That build artifact might be tracked in a separate git repository.
-In fact, this mental model has been the way many teams have used Pantheon for years.
+[In fact, this mental model has been the way many teams have used Pantheon for years](https://pantheon.io/blog/example-repository-build-drupal-composer-travis).
 They use GitHub, Bitbucket, or some other external repository as the repository where developers commit their changes.
 A continuous integration service then builds the developers' changes and sends them to Pantheon.
 If this is the model you are using, you do not have to commit your `vendor` directory.

 If Pantheon is your site's only repository, then you do have to commit the `vendor` directory.
 Pantheon uses the same git repository to control how code is deployed to all Pantheon environments.
 We consider it a security feature to make it easy for developers to see how exactly the same code is deployed to all environments.
 Many teams using Pantheon consider a two-repository model to be unnecessarily complex.

+### Avoiding committing dependencies as submodules

+**@todo, recommend one of the for approaches listed in https://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md The gitignore option seems like the one that would work cleanest on Pantheon and could be changed in drops-8.
+However I have not been able to get it to work.
+In using `vendor/**/.git` as a .gitignore rule, I still get packages added as submodules.**

+### Working with Continuous integration

-As the Drupal community comes to a clearer consensus on how to manage build steps, Pantheon will add more documentation on how to integrate common build processes with Pantheon tools.
+As the Drupal community comes to a clearer consensus on how to manage build steps, Pantheon will add more documentation and examples for on how to integrate common build processes with Pantheon tools.

+For those interested in working in the two-repository model, see some of our GitHub repositories

+* [ci-scripts](https://github.com/pantheon-systems/ci-scripts): Helper scripts for doing Continuous Integration with Pantheon
+* [example-drupal8-circle-composer](https://github.com/pantheon-systems/example-drupal8-circle-composer): Building Drupal 8 from Circle CI with Composer.

-## Merge conflicts
+### Merge conflicts

 The concept of a build process mentioned about can be seen on Drupal.org.
 As of Drupal core 8.1.0, the `vendor` directory is not committed to git.
 Drupal.org then uses a build process to populate the vendor directory if you simply want to download a zip or tar file of Drupal and be able to install it.
 The `vendor` directory most be present for Drupal to be installable.
 This is why [Pantheon's git repository for Drupal 8](https://github.com/pantheon-systems/drops-8) still has the vendor directory populated.
 We expect it to be installable.
-A side effect of this process is that you mind find git conflicts when you attempt to apply updates to Drupal Core through the Pantheon dashboard.
+A side effect of this process is that you might find git conflicts when you attempt to apply updates to Drupal core through the Pantheon dashboard.
 It is possible that the same files in the `vendor` have been updated by your installation of modules and by changes in Drupal core.
 When this happens the easiest means of resolving the conflicts is to simply delete the vendor directory and run `composer install` again.
 Step by step this means:

 Adding our version of Drupal core as an upstream to your local checkout of your Pantheon site and fetching.